pl-90/best-route-challenge/README.md

 1. Make sure you have PostgreSQL installed and running.
 2. Create a database in PostgreSQL.
-3. Use the file [best-route-ddl.sql](https://github.com/pl-90/best-route-challenge/blob/main/best-route-ddl.sql) to generate the structure of Bank.
+3. Use the file [best-route-ddl.sql](https://github.com/pl-90/best-route-challenge/blob/main/best-route-ddl.sql) to generate the structure of Databse.

 ## Backend Installation/Configuration on localhost:
 1. Navigate to the project directory: